nopara73/LongevitySpecificTraining/README.md

 This system is designed by a community of [Longevity Athletes](https://www.longevityworldcup.com/), moderated and arbitrated by nopara73, a random guy on the Internet.

+## Audience

+LST is for obsessive longevity athletes who'd like to optimize their exercising for longevity.

+### Who is it not for?

+If you just want to do minimal exercise.
+If you play another sport.

+### Who is it for?

+It is for obsessive longevity athletes who'd like to optimize their exercising for longevity.

 ## Methodology

 ### Epistemology